VoltRipper

 This is the crucial distinction.
 The Top 3.0 ships as a Class-2 electric bicycle — it has functional pedals, lights, turn signals, mirrors, and a horn, so it's road-legal in most places the way a bicycle is, then it unlocks full power off-road.
 That's a genuinely clever, unique position: it sidesteps the entire street-legal headache that plagues every Sur-Ron owner.
 But it also means it's built around road manners and range, not dirt performance.

-The record battery — and the range truth
+The big battery — and the range truth

-The Top 3.0's calling card is its 3.4 kWh (72V/47Ah) pack, the largest in our catalog, rated at 200+ miles.
+The Top 3.0's calling card is its 3.4 kWh (72V/47Ah) pack — a large one for a street commuter — rated at 200+ miles.
 Here's the honest version: that 200-mile figure is an eco, pedal-assisted, low-speed number.
-Ridden on throttle at real speed, expect roughly 30–50 miles — still strong, and the most real range of anything we track, but a fraction of the headline.
+Ridden on throttle at real speed, expect roughly 30–50 miles — still strong, but a fraction of the headline and not ahead of the ~45-mile Onyx/Volcon leaders.
 It's the clearest example on the whole site of why we publish claimed-vs-real range (see the range guide).

 The good stuff

 • Genuinely street-legal.
-No kit, no state-by-state gamble — it's road-legal as delivered.
-For a rider who wants pavement access without a project, nothing else here matches it.
+No kit, no state-by-state conversion gamble — it's road-legal as delivered.
+For a rider who wants relaxed pavement access without a project, this is still its core advantage.

 • Quiet carbon belt drive + regen.
 Near-silent, low-maintenance, and it recovers energy on descents — ideal for commuting and stealthy backcountry use.